Key Accomplishments Marching Towards the Future

 • Set Harris County government’s ‘North Star’ by passing the first-ever countywide strategic plan.
 In a long overdue step in bringing Harris County government into the 21st century, Commissioners Court approved the County’s first strategic plan in October 2024.
 This strategic plan will be the ‘North Star’ that will guide Commissioners Court’s work for years to come.

-• Made voting easier by expanding access to the ballot box.
+• Expanded access to the ballot box.
 The County now allows residents to vote at any polling location on Election Day, not just their home precinct, and has expanded early voting hours and locations, including increased access for students with early voting polls opened at the University of Houston and Texas Southern University.

 • For the historic 2020 election held in the midst of the COVID-19 pandemic, Harris County made a $17 million investment to triple the number of Early Vote locations and provide mail-in ballots.
 As a result, Harris County saw almost 70% turnout -- the highest in 30 years.